ankita-sethi/research-project-salt-pepper/proposal/README.md

     - Exceptions: CLI and inline comments

 # Approach
-1. How much of the popular open source code bases use security analyzers.
+1. To investigate how many populuar open source code bases use static security analyzers.
+Also to understand distribution of different security analyzers across these codebases, aiming to determine how commonly they are employed.
-    - Distribution
 2. If they don't use any, we can try running some analyzer on them?
     - Why are they not running?
     - Can we get any bugs by running?
 Check all warnings?